Blog

 3. FOMO: The Fear of Missing Out (Social Curiosity)

-Because they cannot see you due to the solid barrier, their curiosity goes into absolute overdrive.
-They assume you are hiding a highly valuable resource (food), hunting an incredible toy, or playing a spectacular game exclusively without them.
-The “Fear of Missing Out” (FOMO) becomes physically agonizing to an intelligent breed (like a Siamese or an Oriental Shorthair) who views themselves as your equal partner.
-They will yowl relentlessly until you grant them visual access to confirm that you are just boringly typing on a laptop.
+Because they cannot see you, their curiosity goes into overdrive.
+They assume you are hiding something valuable — food, an interesting toy, a game being played without them.
+The Fear of Missing Out becomes physically uncomfortable for high-intelligence, high-sociality breeds like Siamese or Oriental Shorthairs who view themselves as your equal partner.
+They will yowl until you let them confirm that you are just typing on a laptop.

 4. The Accidental Reward (Human Conditioning)

-Cats are masterful behavioral associative learners.
+Cats are excellent behavioral learners.

 You just lost the behavioral war.